Pajamaman/jquery.tabbler/README.md

 ### Options

-#### setHeight - Boolean - Default: false
+### event - String - Default: "click"
-If this option is set to true, the tabbler height will remain constant when the active panel changes.
+The event that causes the active tab to change.
+Possible values are "click" or "mouseover."

 Example:

-    $("#tabs").tabbler({ setHeight: true });

-#### panelId - String - Default: null
-If this option is set, the tabbler will open to the panel with the specified ID when the page loads.

-Example:

-    $("#tabs").tabbler({ panelId: "tabs-1" });
+    $("#tabs").tabbler({ effect: "mouseover" });

 #### effect - String - Default: "toggle"
-The animation effect that the tabbler should use when the active panel changes.
-Note: The setHeight option should be set to true when this option is set to slide.
+The animation effect that occurs when the active tab changes.
+Possible values are "toggle" or "slide."

 Example:

+    $("#tabs").tabbler({ effect: "slide" });

+#### floating - Boolean - Default: false
+If this option is set to true, the active panel will float over the contents of the page.
+If set to false, the contents of the page will be shifted vertically to make room for the active panel.

+Example:

-    $("#tabs").tabbler({ effect: "slide", setHeight: true });
+    $("#tabs").tabbler({ floating: true });

+#### selected - String - Default: null
+If this option is set, the active panel will be set to the panel with the specified ID when the page loads along with its associated tab.

+Example:

+    $("#tabs").tabbler({ selected: "tabs-1" });

 #### play - Boolean - Default: false
-If this option is set to true, the tabbler will automatically advance through the panels.
+If this option is set to true, the active tab will automatically change at the interval set by the playSpeed option.

 Example:

     $("#tabs").tabbler({ play: true });

 #### playSpeed - Integer - Default: 5000
-The frequency with which the tabbler should automatically advance through the panels when the play option is set to true.
+The frequency with which the active tab automatically changes when the play option is set to true.

 Example:

     $("#tabs").tabbler({ play: true, playSpeed: 2000 });

 #### pauseHover - Boolean - Default: false
-If this option is set to true, the tabbler will pause when the mouse cursor hovers over it and the play option is set to true.
+If this option is set to true, the active tab will not automatically change while the user's cursor is hovering over the tabbler when the play option is set to true.

 Example: